Federation University Australia, Berwick campus

 It is situated in the City of Casey, one of Australia's fastest-growing areas, with approximately 2000 students attending the campus.
 The campus covers an area of 55 ha.
 A student accommodation building was completed in 2006 to stabilise the demand generated by both local and international students.

 The campus opened in 1996 as a campus of Monash University.
 In 2018, it became a campus of Federation University.
-Federation's faculties have come and gone over the years and as of 2023 the School of Nursing and Healthcare Professions holds the majority of students on campus.

 History

 On 29 April 1996 the campus was opened as the Berwick campus of Monash University.

 On 7 March 2016 Monash announced that it would be closing the Berwick campus by 2018.
 On 15 July 2016 it was announced that Federation University Australia would take responsibility for the Berwick Campus from 2017 pending government approvals.
 This officially commenced on 1 January 2018.